elementalcollision/GraphMemory-IDE/README.md

 A comprehensive IDE for graph-based memory management and collaborative development.

+> **🚀 Performance Refactoring in Progress**: This project is currently being refactored to [Condon Python](https://github.com/exaloop/codon) for enhanced performance.
+The refactoring targets computational components for 10x+ performance improvements while maintaining API compatibility.

 ## 📚 Documentation

 All documentation has been organized into topic-specific directories for better navigation: